acbsp/bonafide.guru/en/contents.rst

 (Sri Caytaniya Caritamrita Adi, ch.12.8. the commentary)

 It’s not difficult to guess what *demons* the speech goes about here.
-Leaders of *Gaudya-maths* were always envious about Srila Prabhupada, even before his departure to America.
+Leaders of *Gaudya-maths* were always envious about |SP|, even before his departure to America.
 Prabhupada possessed outstanding talent in the field of philosophy.
 With His wide knowledge He was standing out against His Godbrothers.
 Due to envy they had for him, they were not much enthusiastic to cooperate.
-Blind with envy none of them could see the quality of pure devotee in Him and needless to say that they couldn’t see that Srila Prabhupada is an external manifestation of the Supreme Personality of Godhead.
-And when He left for America nobody could even imagine that Srila Prabhupada will be a success, since many of his Godbrothers already went to America before, for the preaching purpose, and returned empty-handed.
+Blind with envy none of them could see the quality of pure devotee in Him and needless to say that they couldn’t see that |SP| is an external manifestation of the Supreme Personality of Godhead.
+And when He left for America nobody could even imagine that |SP| will be a success, since many of his Godbrothers already went to America before, for the preaching purpose, and returned empty-handed.
 While being in America Srila Prabhupada repeatedly asked His co-brothers including Narayana Maharaja